AmadeusITGroup/AgnosUI/docs/00-Getting-started/00-Introduction.md

 Currently, AgnosUI provides UI adapters for three frameworks: Angular, React, and Svelte.

 Using them is straightforward, just like any other external library.
-Import a widget and use it in your project.
+Import a component and use it in your project.
 Refer to the specific documentation for each framework to understand the implementation details.

 To make the most of AgnosUI, familiarize yourself with the following concepts:

 - AgnosUI comes with a comprehensive configuration system.
-Each prop of every widget has a default value that can be overridden at any level of the component subtree.
+Each prop of every component has a default value that can be overridden at any level of the component subtree.
 For more details, check out the [configuration section](../01-Headless/01-Configuration.md).

-- Slots provide a means to customize your widget through content projection.
+- Slots provide a means to customize your component through content projection.
 Learn more in [this section](../01-Headless/02-Slots.md).

 - Certain utilities are designed to be used as or with a directive.
 Directives are simple functions that can be applied to a DOM element.
 Learn more about this topic in [this section](../01-Headless/03-Directives.md).

 ## Headless

-As AgnosUI widgets are built on a reactive data system, you can leverage the core to create your own markup, using the data and the API to manage the UI and its behavior.
+As AgnosUI components are built on a reactive data system, you can leverage the core to create your own markup, using the data and the API to manage the UI and its behavior.

 Learn more about this in the [headless section](../01-Headless/00-Introduction.md)